amilmohd155/react-native-reanimated-timer/README.md

 - It can be configured to show hours, minutes, seconds, and milliseconds.
 - The time format can be set to either 12-hour or 24-hour format.
-- The component supports custom animations and styles.

 ### Props